gianluca-nitti/mx3000control/DEVLOG.md

 The code which implements the button configuration feature is in [`commands/setbuttons.c`](https://github.com/gianluca-nitti/mx3000control/blob/master/commands/setbuttons.c).

 ### Macros
-As mentioned in the previous section, to reconfigure buttons the PC first sends a sequence of HID output reports to the mouse, then sends a fixed (independent of user input) feature report - `00 07 05 01 00 06 00 00 00` encoded with the function described before - and finally a sequence of 176 output reports, which through the usual logging method, I noticed were changing when assigning different macros to the mouse buttons.
+As mentioned in the previous section, to reconfigure buttons the PC first sends a sequence of HID output reports to the mouse, then sends a fixed (independent from user input) feature report - `00 07 05 01 00 06 00 00 00` encoded with the function described before - and finally a sequence of 176 output reports, which through the usual logging method, I noticed were changing when assigning different macros to the mouse buttons.